Expertium/expertium.github.io/RedditBot.md

 Can I get more data?

 I can make the search even more exhaustive and slower to scrape more posts.
+Also, I can add posts that have absolutely nothing to do with FSRS whatsoever, so help the model learn to better differentiate between relevant and irrelevant posts.
 After some tweaking, I managed to get around 1200 posts.

 Can I get more data?